markjlyon/pointeddicelessrpg/rules.md

 ### Unopposed

-You may take an Unopposed action against an obstacle.
+You may take an Unopposed action against an obstacle or defenseless opponent.

 ## Opposed Challenges